ashishmathew0297/ashishmathew0297.github.io/_posts/2024-09-06-deep-learning-self-study-3.md

 ### What the Bottleneck Block Accomplishes

-There are two main things that the bottleneck block aims to accomplish:
+The main things that the bottleneck block aims to accomplish are:
-- The expansion opeation increases the size of the representation, hence allowing the network to learn a richer function
-- The pointwise convolution/projection operation increases the representation down to a smaller set of values.
-Hence, when information is passed to the next block, the amount of memory used to store the values is again reduced.
+- The pointwise convolution/projection reducces the dimensionality of the input features to a smaller set of values before extracting new features from them.
+Hence, this leads to an increase in efficiency of the computations while maintaining a good level of accuracy.
+- Residual connections here help improve the flow of information in the network.
+- The effective number of matrix multiplication actions being performed is reduced significantly

 <!-- #### What are manifolds?